 Some large companies run pension management graduate schemes and you'll usually need a 2:1 or above to secure a place.
 Start researching opportunities at the beginning of your final year of study.

-You can also enter the profession as a pensions administrator, focusing on the administration of pension schemes and on the processes and details of the scheme, and work your way up to pension scheme manager through a mixture of experience and professional qualifications.
+You can also enter the profession as a pensions administrator, focusing on the administration of pension schemes and on the processes and details of the scheme, and work your way up to pension scheme manager through a mixture of experience and professional pension qualifications.
 Relevant qualifications for new and experienced pensions administrators are offered by the Pensions Management Institute (PMI).

 You can also get a job at pensions administrator level without a degree, as there are opportunities to take an apprenticeship in workplace pensions.